JagadeeshRao-324/ArgoCD-deployment/README.md

       argocd login localhost:8080 --username admin --password password --insecure

-step3: Create the ArgoCD Application resource using CLI or YAML.
+step3: Create the ArgoCD Application resource using CLI or YAML. it will create a ngnix deployment and a ngnix service.

    CLI: